lijon/jl_scad/README.md

 ## Installation
 Clone this git repo inside your OpenSCAD libraries folder.
-You also need BOSL2 installed.
+You also need BOSL2 installed, latest version from git.

+The latest development snapshot of OpenSCAD is recommended.
+Tested with version 2024.01.28.

 ## Basics